 Learn more about the history of the historic building that Macy’s calls home on our Loop and Millennium Park Tour.

-This beautiful stretch allows you to make your way from Wolf Point all the way to Lake Michigan, while going under bridges, passing by dining options and fountains, and getting breathtaking views of the buildings that line the river.
+This beautiful stretch allows you to make your way from Wolf Point all the way to Lake Michigan while going under bridges and getting breathtaking views of the buildings that line the river.

 Learn more about the Riverwalk and history that surrounds it on our Riverwalk and History Tour.